 A common misconception revolving around braces is that, once fitted, you cannot eat the majority of foods that you enjoyed previously.
 Although there is an element of truth to this – it is recommended that you refrain from eating overly syrupy foods, apples, chewy snacks or crusty bread – you can freely enjoy everything else, although more care will be required when eating and chewing.

 Your oral hygiene, during this period, must be perfect, as cleaning your teeth with braces in place can prove to be quite difficult.
 Brushing your teeth after every meal is the easiest way to maintain this high standard of hygiene required, and your brushing duration should be longer than normal to ensure that your teeth and gums have been thoroughly cleaned.
-Your orthodontist will inform you on any particular brushing techniques that will help clean your teeth with braces on.
+Your specialist will inform you on any particular brushing techniques that will help clean your teeth with braces on.

 After the treatment period, your braces will be removed and teeth thoroughly cleaned and polished, to ensure that there is no left over adhesive.
 You will then be fitted with a retainer, which will help to keep the teeth in place after the bracing period.